Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 This sequence comes with the associated boundary systems: \beq

 \eeq where $\mathrm{S}_{g}:\plCkm{1}{1} \oplus \plCkm{1}{1}\rightarrow \plCkm{1}{1} \oplus \plCkm{1}{1}$ is a zero-order isomorphism.

-An important remark here is that, once the boundary-value problem \eqref{eq:linearized_prescribed_curvatureIntroII} is identified, the systems $\bD_{0}$ and $\bD_{2}$, together with their boundary associates $\bB_{0}$ and $\bB_{2}$, are chosen specifically to reflect the linearization of the invariance condition \eqref{eq:gauge_group_Rm} and the geometric constraints \eqref{eq:contraints_Rm_intro}, respectively.
-As we have emphasized, this may be viewed as a general paradigm for constructing elliptic pre-complexes associated with linearized problems.
+In the context of the discussion around \eqref{eq:geoemtric_eq_intro}--\eqref{eq:gauge_symmetries_sequence}, an important remark here is that, once the boundary-value problem \eqref{eq:linearized_prescribed_curvatureIntroII} is identified, the systems $\bD_{0}$ and $\bD_{2}$, together with their boundary associates $\bB_{0}$ and $\bB_{2}$, are chosen specifically to reflect the linearization of the invariance condition \eqref{eq:gauge_group_Rm} and the geometric constraints \eqref{eq:contraints_Rm_intro}, respectively.
+As we have emphasized around \eqref{eq:gauge_symmetries_sequence}, this may be viewed as a general paradigm for constructing elliptic pre-complexes associated with linearized problems.

 The key steps in verifying that \eqref{eq:systems_curvature_intro} is an elliptic pre-complex can be summarized as follows: \begin{enumerate} \item The required Green's formulae \eqref{eq:Green_formula_intro} for $\bD_{0}$ and $\bD_{2}$ follow from the well-known formulae for the Killing operator $\Def$ and the exterior covariant derivative $\dBianchi$, respectively.